glassBead-tc/exa-mcp-server/README.md

 ## What does this server do? 🚀

-The Exa MCP server:
+The Exa MCP server provides two main sets of functionality:

+### 1. Direct Exa Search API Access
-- Enables AI assistants to perform web searches using Exa's powerful search API
+- Enables real-time web searches with full content extraction using Exa's powerful search API
-- Provides structured search results including titles, URLs, and content snippets
-- Supports real-time web crawling for fresh content
+- Supports specialized searches for Twitter/X.com content and academic research papers
-- Integrates with Exa Websets API for creating and managing curated web content collections
-- Provides complete webhook and events management for Websets automation workflows
+- Features HTTP streaming support for faster results delivery
 - Handles rate limiting and error cases gracefully

+### 2. Exa Websets Management
+- Create and manage curated collections of web content (Websets)
+- Track and manage items within your Websets
+- Configure webhooks for automation workflows
+- Monitor events related to your Websets
+- Automate content curation workflows

 ## Prerequisites 📋